Integra Group

 -

-The company reports that its own forest concession supplies 30-50% of the production to its manufacturing, while the rest of the timber is sourced from certified suppliers.
-However, clear figures are not reported.
+The company reports that approximately 30-50% of timber is sourced from its own forest concessions, while the remaining is sourced from certified suppliers.
+However, clear figures were not provided.

 -